Adam Kinzinger: 2010

 Kinzinger met Republican U.S. Representatives Mike Pence, Mark Kirk, and Peter Roskam in January 2009 to discuss a possible run for Congress.
-He decided to run in Illinois's 11th congressional district, held by Debbie Halvorson.
+He decided to run in Illinois's 11th congressional district, held by Democrat Debbie Halvorson.
 He started campaigning full-time in May 2009, when he returned home from his 3rd tour in Iraq.
 He was endorsed by former Alaska Governor Sarah Palin.
 Kinzinger won the five-candidate Republican primary on February 2, 2010, with 64% of the vote.

 He was endorsed by the Chicago Tribune and the Chicago Sun-Times in the general election.
 Kinzinger defeated Halvorson 57–43% on November 2, 2010.

 2012

 During his first term, Kinzinger represented a district that stretched from the outer southern suburbs of Chicago to Bloomington/Normal.

 After redistricting, Kinzinger's district was eliminated.
 Much of its eastern portion, including Kinzinger's home in Channahon, near Joliet, was merged with the Rockford-based 16th District, represented by fellow Republican Don Manzullo, a 67-year-old politician first elected in 1992.
 Before redistricting, Kinzinger had represented 31% of the newly apportioned district, while Manzullo had represented at least 44% of it.
 In the March Republican primary, Kinzinger defeated Manzullo, 56–44%.
 In the general election, Kinzinger defeated Democrat Wanda Rohl, 62–38%.

-Eric Cantor helped Kinzinger, who was a rising Republican star, topple Manzullo in the Illinois primary.
+Then-House Majority Leader Eric Cantor helped Kinzinger, who was a rising Republican star, topple Manzullo in the Illinois primary.